So, you purchase a comfortable and cool design welder’s cap.

 1. How to wear a welding cap while welding flat

 If you’re welding flat, wear the cap with the bill straight back and with a little bend of the bill.
-The slightly folded bill will help to catch the flying sparks in here and let cool them off before they drop down to the back of your shirt.
-You know that molted metal sparks going down your shirt or neck may cause burn injury.
+The slightly folded bill will help to catch the flying sparks in here and let them cool off before they drop down to the back of your shirt.
+You know that molten metal sparks going down your shirt or neck may cause burn injury.

 In addition, wearing a weld cap with the bill in the rear of your head is the best way to combine it with a face shield or welding helmet.